synthpopisback/TMoSRandomizer/README.md

 Generate randomized ROMs for The Magic of Scheherazade (NES).
 The randomizer itself requires your own ROM of the vanilla game to function.

 # What does this do?
 This randomizer currently allows you to shuffle the following:
-Overworld enemy types, HP, EXP rewards
+Overworld enemy types
 Shop, Hotel, Mosque, Item, Companion locations